 Criminal Records Check

 The London Borough of Richmond Upon Thames regulations require that all volunteers in school have received clearance through the Disclosure and Barring Scheme (DBS) to help protect the safety of our pupils.
-This means that if you are hoping to accompany a class on a school trip or help on an occasional basis in classrooms you will need to speak to Lorna Major to go through the paperwork.
+This means that if you are hoping to accompany a class on a school trip or help on an occasional basis in classrooms you will need to speak to Becky Webster to go through the paperwork.